 6: Match Your Tech To Your Itinerary

-There’s no need to bring an entire mobile office, but think about what you might need.
+There’s no need to bring an entire mobile office, but think about what you might need at the destinations you’re visiting on your cruise itinerary.
 In Alaska, binoculars are essential for wildlife spotting, as is a camera with a zoom lens.
 An essential cruise tip here is to bring a spare battery, as nobody wants a dead camera just as that pod of orcas appears.

 You can’t fly a drone from a ship—but some of the tiniest models, for which you don’t need a license, are appropriate for catching those ‘wow’ aerial shots of, say, the Stockholm archipelago, or the dazzling gold and turquoise sweep of a Caribbean beach.
 Always check, though, whether your mini-drone is legal.